-Some other winter clothing options claim to be both waterproof and breathable in one garment.
-These garments are typically 100% Waterproof and only 15% breathable.
+Some other winter clothing options claim to be both waterproof and breathable in one garment – however, these garments are typically 100% waterproof but only 15% breathable.
 Once the pores in the garment are filled, they trap the dampness and you get cold.

 When you pair up Fortress clothing with a windproof shell (not waterproof, as noted above in the Antarctica recommendations), Fortress covers the wet conditions and sweat and your windbreak covers the wind, and you are covered in comfort.
 Fortress has been worn from -30°F to 70°F.